- Visiting Us

 To give you an idea of what you can expect to see in the Celebration Garden throughout the year, below is our diary from 2017…

-Our Head Gardener Tim has been very busy in the Celebration Garden.
+Our team have been very busy in the Celebration Garden.
 Springtime has started in earnest and after much preparation the garden is awakening from it’s winter slumber.
-Tim has been busy weeding, digging, pruning and generally tending to the garden and planning new displays and features.
+We have been busy weeding, digging, pruning and generally tending to the garden and planning new displays and features.
 The wildflower beds are being sown in stages with different mixes to give us a longer display through the season.
 Early flowering plants such as Bergenia, Pulmonaria and Brunnera are blooming and new shrubs and trees are establishing well.
 The first batch of Dahlia tubers have also been carefully prepared and planted in the garden by our expert Nursery team.
 This is an exciting time for us as we plan ahead and watch in anticipation as the garden grows and develops.
-If you are visiting and enjoying a stroll around the garden, do stop and say hello to Tim, he will be happy to welcome you and talk about the garden’s progress.
+If you are visiting and enjoying a stroll around the garden, do stop and say hello, Chris will be happy to welcome you and talk about the garden’s progress.

 The Celebration Garden is really taking form and coming to life now that the weather has brought us some sunshine and showers.
 We are working hard adding new planting such as our blend of Clematis and climbing Roses along our fence line.
 A new long flowering border has also been added at the front of the Dahlia field containing a mixture of red and yellow Geums with Variegated Iris.